sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption-opt/ai-core-orchestration-consumption-opt.md

 import { writeFile } from 'fs/promises';
 import { OrchestrationClient } from '@sap-ai-sdk/orchestration';

+const RESOURCE_GROUP = "YourResourceGroupId"; // Define the resource group, change this to your resource group name

 // Generate responses from multiple models using OrchestrationClient async function generateResponsesForModels(cvContent) {
   // Initialize OrchestrationClient asynchronously for list of models